German revolution of 1918–1919: Abdication and proclamations of a republic

-Instead of going to Spa to meet with the Emperor in person, Chancellor von Baden telephoned him on the morning of 9 November and tried to convince him to hand the throne over to a regent who would constitutionally name Ebert chancellor.
-After his efforts failed, Baden, without authorization, proclaimed to the public that the Emperor and the Crown Prince had renounced the German and Prussian thrones.
-Immediately thereafter, following a short meeting of the cabinet, the Prince transferred the chancellorship to Friedrich Ebert, a move that was not allowed under the constitution.
+On 9 November, Chancellor von Baden telephoned the Emperor and tried to persuade him to give up the throne to a regent who would then constitutionally appoint Ebert as chancellor.
+He did so rather than meet the Emperor in person at Spa.
+After his efforts failed, Baden, without authorization, issued a proclamation that the Emperor and the Crown Prince had renounced the German and Prussian thrones.
+Immediately thereafter, following a short meeting of the cabinet, the Prince resigned and transferred the chancellorship to Friedrich Ebert, a move that was not allowed under the constitution.
 Ebert quickly released a statement announcing the formation of a new "people's government" whose immediate tasks were to end the war as quickly as possible and to ensure a sufficient supply of food for the German people, who were still suffering under the impact of the Allied blockade.
 The statement ended with "Leave the streets!
 Keep order and peace!"

 The premature news of the abdication came too late to make any impression on the demonstrators who had filled the streets of Berlin.
 Nobody heeded the public appeals.
 While having lunch in the Reichstag building, the SPD deputy chairman Philipp Scheidemann learned that Karl Liebknecht of the Spartacus League planned to proclaim a socialist republic.
 Scheidemann did not want to leave the initiative to the Spartacists and stepped to a window of the Reichstag building where he proclaimed a republic before the mass of demonstrators gathered there.
 Ebert, who believed that the decision about the future form of the government of Germany belonged to a national assembly of the people's democratically elected representatives, stormed angrily at Scheidemann for his spontaneous decision to announce a republic.
 A few hours later, in the Berlin Lustgarten, Liebknecht proclaimed a socialist republic, which he reaffirmed from a balcony of the Berlin Palace to an assembled crowd at around 4 pm.

-The Emperor had fallen, but the form of the new government was still in dispute.
+Facing an untenable situation, Wilhelm left for exile in the Netherlands the following day, effectively ending 400 years of Hohenzollern rule over Prussia and Germany.
+It was not until 28 November that he issued a formal statement of abdication.
+Finally acknowledging he had lost both of his crowns for good, he permanently renounced "the rights to the Crown of Prussia and the associated rights to the German Imperial Crown".